mkrish14/itcs6155_group14/README.md

 ## Tentative plan for analysis on GCP

 #### 1. EDA and Preprocessing
-We will perform EDA on the dataset to gain insights necessary to understand the approach we need to take for answering our research question.
+We are going to perform EDA on the dataset to gain insights necessary to understand the approach we can take to answer our research question.

 #### 2. GCP further processing - ML
+We are going to implement various CART Algorithms(Classification and Regression Treees) to predict the accuracy and correctness of the machine learning model implemented.
 #### 3. Evaluation of results
+We evaluate the metric results as a part of the model evaluation
 #### 4. Final Dashboard for User Group